 Protections Overview

-Shield provides 9 protections that work individually or together to create layered security for your Android application.
+Shield provides 9 protections plus class repackaging that work individually or together to create layered security for your Android application.
+7 protections are available via the Gradle DSL; 2 additional protections (Reference Proxy and Resource Protection) are available exclusively through the CLI/JSON config.

 Protection Categories